 If you have noticed other problems, it may be time to explore repair options.
 But before you do, take a look at our article “Why Does My iPhone Battery Die So Fast?” for advice on how to improve iPhone battery life.
 The vast majority of iPhone battery issues are software-related, not hardware-related.

 I Think Something Is Wrong With My iPhone’s Battery.
 What Should I Do?

-If you’ve read through our iPhone battery article, but you’re still experiencing significant battery problems with your iPhone, you may need to get it repaired.
-The first thing we recommend that you do is visit your local Apple Store (make sure to schedule an appointment first!) and have a diagnostic test performed on your iPhone.
+If you’ve read through our iPhone battery article, but your iPhone is still experiencing significant battery problems, you may need to get it replaced or repaired.
+The first thing we recommend doing is visiting your local Apple Store (make sure to schedule an appointment first!) and have a diagnostic test performed on your iPhone.

 Warm And Cozy

-Now you know why your iPhone turns off in cold weather and how to identify if there’s a more serious hardware issue with your iPhone.
+Now you know why your iPhone turns off in cold weather and how to identify if there’s a more serious hardware problem.
 We hope you’ll share this article on social media with your friends and family so they’re prepared during the winter months.
 Thanks for reading and remember to always Payette Forward!